vladimir-ilyashenko/pgsql-io/README.md

-# PGSQL-IO
+# PGSQL-IO stable8

-Steps to build a build environment on CentOS 7/8 on AMD or ARM
+Steps to setup a build environment on CentOS 8 on AMD or ARM

 ## 1.) run ./setupInitial.sh to configure OS environment